MicrosoftDocs/fabric-docs/docs/data-engineering/library-management.md

 ## Library management in workspace setting

 > [!IMPORTANT]
 > Library management at the workspace setting is no longer supported.
-To migrate workspace libraries and Spark properties to an environment and attach as workspace default, see [Migrate the workspace libraries and Spark properties](environment-workspace-migration.md).
+To migrate workspace libraries and Spark properties to a default environment, see [Migrate the workspace libraries and Spark properties](environment-workspace-migration.md).

 ## Summary of library management best practices